Karlsburg87/PubSub/README.md

 |`/topics/topic/messages/write`|Write a message to a topic queue|topic, message|

-## Limitations
+## Object Life Cycles & Limitations
-1. Only the creator **User** of a topic can write to it
+### Users
-1. A **User** is a disposable object that identifies credentials associated with a group of subscriptions.
-They are deleted when they are no longer associated with subscriptions.
-They are created passively when a username/password pair are used to subscribe or create a topic, so long as username does not exist already (failed request).
-In that case the User will either be logged in (if password matches) or the request will fail due to an unauthorised request.
+> A **User** is a disposable object that identifies credentials associated with a group of subscriptions.

+1. They are garbage collected when they are no longer associated with subscriptions.
+1. They are created passively when a username/password pair are used to subscribe or create a topic, so long as username does not exist already (this results in a failed request with an unauthorised access header).
+1. If successfull the **User** will either be logged in to an existing **User** (if password matches) or a new **User** created and immediately logged in to perform the action.
+1. You do not need to login explicitly using the `/users/user/obtain` endpoint, but it may be useful to check when the **User** was created or see which Topics it is subscribed to.

+### Topics
+> A **Topic** is a is a container for a stream of related messages.

-1. When a **Topic** no longer has any subscribers, it is deleted.
-Topics can be passively created again if any user attempts to write to the topic or actively by sending a request to the `topics/topic/create` endpoint.
-In which case that user will become the creator of the topic, and the only User authorised to write to it.
-This should not cause issues as the creator of a topic is automatically subscribed to it, so must actively unsubscribe, or allow the subscription to go stale and be tombstoned by not consuming the stream.
-As a failsafe, create a new user to consume the topic by webhook to keep alive.
+1. A **Topic** can be passively created if any **User** attempts to write to the topic by sending a request to the `topics/topic/create` endpoint.
+In which case that user will become the creator of the topic, and the only **User** authorised to write to it.
+    1. You can check who is the creator of an existing **Topic** without fear of passively creating it by using the `/topics/fetch` endpoint
+1. When a **Topic** no longer has any subscribers, it is garbage collected.
+    1. This should not cause issues as the **User** that is the creator of a **Topic** is automatically subscribed to it.
+So by default a new **Topic** will have 1 subscriber.
+1. The creator's **Subscription** is always at the head position for a **Topic** to which it is the creator even without consuming or acknowledging any messages -and will not get in the way of tombstoning and garbage collection of old messages.
+    1. The **Subscription** can still go stale, be tombstoned and eventually garbage collected by not writing to the stream.
+This will allow the Topic to be garbage collected as it will no longer have subscribers.
+You can prevent this by writing to the stream again - which will remove the active tombstones.

+### Subscription
+> A **Subscription** is an association of a **User** with a **Topic** to which the User wishes to be updated of new incoming **Messages**.
+It is used to maintain the position of the next message yet to be read by the **User** in the **Topic** queue.

+1. A **Subscription** is garbage collected if no new read acknoledgements have been received before the 'gone Stale' deadline.
+    1. This can be an issue when the **Topic** publishes messages at a very low frequency and the subscription is `push`.
+However it is necarssary to garbage collect inactive **Topics**.
+Configurations to the garbage collector (tombstoner config) can remedy this.

+### Messages
+> A **Message** is the unit of data published to the **Topic** by the publisher to be consumed by the subscriber

-1. **Messages** that have been consumed and acknowleged by all subscribers are deleted.
+1. **Messages** that have been consumed and acknowleged by all subscribers are garbage collected.
 1. Add a pushURL/WebhookURL to subscribe as a push subscriber.
 Otherwise you will have to pull the message via retrieval endpoint with a messageID to get the next message.
 You cannot mix methods or change subscription type after initial subscripton, without first unsubscribing and subscribing again.
+    1. You can do this in one action by using the `/topics/topic/subscribe` endpoint.
+However the subscription pointer will move to the Topic's head position and previous messages may become unobtainable.

 ## Roadmap
 - [x] Timed garbage collection of stale subscribers by first tombstoning subscribers preventing deletion of tickets over 50 places behind PointerHead, then deleting them on second pass if they are still there after a certain amount of time.
 Designed to prevent inactive subscribers forcing long term storage of messages (to maintain a stable service)